So What's This Site All About?

 About The Geographical Cure

-The Geographical Cure is a mix of curated content showcasing my travel tips and itineraries, cultural destination reviews, and oddventures.
+The Geographical Cure is a mix of curated content showcasing my love of cultural and historical travel.
 It began as a response to the passion sapping nature of 21st century life — distractions, children, jobs, stress — all of which can result in a murky cocktail of exhaustion and indifference.

 Extricating oneself from a rut is rarely easily done, when complacency and trepidation mix together like dual ingredients in gunky glue.
 But life is frighteningly short.
 I needed a felicitous way to do battle against oblivion.